 When a Life Plan Community or nursing care center is accredited, you know that organization has passed an in-depth, on-site review of its services by outside reviewers, that it conforms to nationally recognized service standards and that it is focused on continuous improvement.

-We are pioneers in the process of accreditation.
-Lloyd Lewis was the founding Executive Director of Kendal at Longwood, the first CCRC in the Kendal System.
+Kendal is a pioneer in the process of accreditation.
+Lloyd Lewis was the founding Executive Director of Kendal at Longwood, the first CCRC in the Kendal System, which is no longer affiliated.
 In the late 1970s, he led a group of CCRC leaders in crafting a set of accreditation standards.
 Focusing on governance and administration, as well as financial and contract transparency, the process was designed to help both communities and consumers measure the performance and value of individual communities within the rapidly growing CCRC field.

 Lloyd’s small group of CCRC leaders shared their idea with LeadingAge (then AAHA), which broadened the program nationwide in 1985 under the name the Continuing Care Accreditation Commission (CCAC).
 In 2003, CCAC was acquired by and eventually fully integrated within the Commission on Accreditation of Rehabilitation Facilities (CARF).